 - Clean and polish your car before waxing for best results.

 - Wax your car in a cool and shaded area to avoid streaking.

-Even with vast improvement in the quality of car paint, you still need to protect your car’s thin clear coat finish from oxidation and environmental damage.
-This means you’ll need to know how to polish and how to wax a car.
-Regular waxing can protect your car from damage caused by sun, rain, air pollution, road grime, tar, insects, and the inevitable bird droppings — keeping it shining for longer.
+Even with vast improvement in the quality of automotive paint, you still need to protect your car’s thin clear coat finish from oxidation and environmental damage.
+This means you’ll need to know how to polish a car and how to wax a car.
+Regular waxing can protect your car from damage caused by sun, rain, air pollution, road grime, tar, bugs, and the inevitable bird droppings — keeping it shining for longer.